 I reflected on times in my life when I have stood at the tomb of the Unknown Soldier, knelt at the hollowed grounds at Martin’s Cove, gazed into the pit left from the 9/11 terrorist attacks, and witnessed the destruction from hurricane Katrina–each time thinking of those who gave the ultimate sacrifice by giving their lives for others.
 There are no words I can express to suggest how difficult it must be to give of one’s life for a cause, a country, a belief, or another.

 I thought of the trial Abraham went through after being asked to sacrifice his son, yet he was willing.
 I realized the dedication of the parents who have children serving each of us as policemen, firefighters, rescue personnel, or military personnel, to name a few.

 I was overwhelmed as I tried to imagine what it must have been like for our Father in Heaven to follow through with His commitment to us by allowing His Son to atone for our sins.
-Our Father in Heaven is perfect and omnipotent; thus being capable to stop the pain suffered by his Son on the cross, yet He allowed it knowing it was necessary.
-As Jesus suffered for us that dreadful day nailed to the cross, His Father, perhaps, needed to remove Himself for a short time as not to be overcome and interfere with the atonement.
+Our Father in Heaven is perfect and omnipotent; thus, he can stop the pain suffered by his Son on the cross, yet He allowed it knowing it was necessary.
+As Jesus suffered for us that dreadful day nailed to the cross, His Father, perhaps, needed to remove Himself for a short time so as not to be overcome and interfere with the atonement.
 He (our Father in Heaven) did this for us, His children.
 God, our Father, and His Son, Jesus Christ, gave us that day more than anyone ever has or can ever do.

-I am a father, I love mankind, I want a better world, I serve others; yet I realized as a father I could not do as our Father in Heaven has done.
-From the bottom of my heart and with every fiber of my being, I privately and publicly thank my Creator for doing for me what I, as an imperfect being, do not feel I could do for Him.
+I am a father, I love mankind, I want a better world, and serve others, yet I realized that as a father, I could not do as our Father in Heaven has done.
+From the bottom of my heart and with every fiber of my being, I privately and publicly thank my Creator for doing what I, imperfect, do not feel I could do for Him.